MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 ## GetBalance API

-> [!Important]
+> [!IMPORTANT]
 > Please request a [Windows COSA update to enable Get Balance](#how-to-enable-get-balance-in-windows-cosa) in Windows.

-The GetBalance API queries current subscription status, controls whether the *Mobile Plans* experience is available on the device, and shows remaining data and time in the network flyout for prepaid subscriptions.
-The following diagram shows the high-level flow for the *GetBalance* API.
+The `GetBalance` API queries current subscription status, controls whether the Mobile Plans experience is available on the device, and shows remaining data and time in the network flyout for prepaid subscriptions.
+The following diagram shows the high-level flow for the `GetBalance` API.

 <img src="images/mobile_plans_get_balance_api_flow.png" alt="GetBalance API flow" title="GetBalance API flow" width="600" />

 ### Resource model

-Communication between the *Mobile Plans* service and the MO service involves manipulating the resources in the following diagram.
+Communication between the Mobile Plans service and the MO service involves manipulating the resources in the following diagram.
 Explanations for each resource are in the tables following the diagram.

 <img src="images/mobile_plans_get_balance_resource.png" alt="GetBalance API resource model diagram" title="GetBalance API resource model diagram" width="600" />